You see, writing is my profession. It’s how I earn my living.

 “I know that you just created a will for Mrs. Jones.
 It would just take you a few minutes to rework her will and add my particulars.
 If you’ll do this at no charge, I promise to tell my 20 best friends about your services.”

-No reputable lawyer I know would agree to work under that arrangements and I don’t blame them.
+No reputable lawyer I know would agree to work under that arrangement and I don’t blame them.

 Yet we freelance writers agree to similar terms all the time.
 Oh, they aren’t about teeth or wills, but we’re being asked to give our work away for free just the same.

 But writing for free has a high cost, not just for the writer who agrees to it–but for all writers.

 Here are some of the reasons why writing for free is so expensive if you are a professional writer:

 - Less time to write for pay.
 It takes just as much time to create a high quality piece for free as it does for pay.
 In fact, if I said “yes” to all the requests for free writing that I receive, I’d have no time left to write for pay.

 - The principle of the thing.
 If I create something, it’s only right that I get paid for it.
 Workers deserve to be compensated for their work.
 This principle goes without question for most professions, but somehow creative professionals (such as writers) are often expected to give their work away.

 - Working for free devalues freelance writing.
 Why would a publication pay to get writers, if they can get high quality pieces written for free?
 (Fortunately for us, many of those who write for free do not provide high quality pieces.)